farvellhub/farvell-bot/README.md

   step 5: Run `node .`

 # Music Commands
-  `.play:` play or add a song to the queue.
+  `.play searchkeys:` play or add a song to the queue.

   `.stop:` stop reproducing.